Exercise is Part of a Healthy Lifestyle

 - During pregnancy, women can continue mild to moderate exercise routines.
-It is best to exercise regularly-at least three times per week.
+It is best to exercise regularly, at least three times per week.

-- Non-weight-bearing exercise, such as swimming, may be the easiest to continue throughout pregnancy and may reduce the risk of injury.
+- Non-weight-bearing exercise, such as cycling or swimming, may be the easiest to continue throughout pregnancy and may reduce the risk of injury.
 However, weight-bearing exercise, such as walking, may also be continued at close to your normal intensity level.